AbhayTr/BeautyJS/README.md

   </body>
 </html>
 ```
-Parameters have to passed on as a JSON Object with keys specified below with their respective functions and acceptable values.
+Parameters have to passed on as a JSON Object.
+Keys for the same have been specified below with their respective functions and acceptable values.

 ## Parameters
 - ### mode (Optional)